-4. This act shall take effect on the first day of the fourth month next following the date of enactment, but the Commissioner of Human Services may take such anticipatory administrative action in advance thereof, including, but not limited to, the submission of a State plan amendment to the federal Centers for Medicare & Medicaid Services, as may be necessary for the implementation of this act.
+4. This act shall take effect on the first day of the fourth month next following the date of enactment, but the Commissioner of Human Services may take such anticipatory administrative action in advance thereof as may be necessary for the implementation of this act.